guardianhealth/website/privacy-policy.md

 You can, of course, decline to disclose your personal information to us.
 However, the failure to provide us with pertinent informatio may limit your ability to fully benefit from Guardian Health and all of its offerings.
 Remember, we only ask for personal information that can help us fully provide our services to our customers.

 # Additional questions
-If you have questions regarding this privacy policy, feel free to contact us at info@guardianhealth.care.
+If you have questions regarding this privacy policy, feel free to contact us at info@lavwell.com.
 A Guardian Health representative will respond to your privacy policy questions as soon as possible.

 # Policy Update
 This privacy policy was last updated on February 12, 2024.
 Updates to the privacy policy will be posted here.
 Once posted, the new privacy policy shall be effective immediately.